-UNITED STATES SECURITIES AND EXCHANGE COMMISSION
+UNITED STATES SECURITIES AND EXCHANGE COMMISSION WASHINGTON, D.C.

-WASHINGTON, D.C.
 20549

-FORM 10-Q

-(Mark One)
+FORM 10-Q (Mark One)

-☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended September 30, 2022 ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from \\\\ Commission File Number: 1-11692 FTHAN ALLEN Ethan Allen Interiors Inc. (Exact name of registrant as specified in its charter) Delaware 06-1275288 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.) 25 Lake Avenue Ext., Danbury, Connecticut 06811-5286 (Address of principal executive offices) (Zip Code) (203) 743-8000 (Registrant's telephone number, including area code) Securities registered pursuant to Section 12(b) of the Act: Common Stock, \$0.01 par value New York Stock Exchange (Title of each class) (Trading symbol) (Name of each exchange on which registered) Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 ⊠ Yes Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files). 🗵 Yes Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer $\ \square$ Accelerated filer ⊠ Non-accelerated filer □ Smaller reporting company □ Emerging growth company $\ \square$ If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\Box$ Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act). ☐ Yes X No The number of shares outstanding of the registrant's common stock, \$0.01 par value, as of October 19, 2022, wa£5,347,420.
+$oxed{oxed}$ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE HE SECURITIES EXCHANGE A ACT OF 1934 For the quarterly period od ended December 31, 2022 or $\hfill\Box$ Transition report pursuant to section 13 or 15(d) of Theorem HE SECURITIES EXCHANGE A ACT OF 1934 For the transition period fi rom to Commission File Number: 1-11692 ETHAN I ALLEN n Interiors Inc. ant as specified in its charter) Delaware 06-1275288 (State or other jurisdiction of incorporation or organization) ((I.R.S.
+Employer Identification No.) 25 Lake Avenue Ext., Danbury, Connecticut 06811-5286 (Address of principal executive offices) - (Zip Code) number, including area code) Securities registered purs suant to Section 12(b) of the Act: Common Stock, \$0.01 par value ETD Trading symbol) New York Stock Exchange (Title of each class) Trading symbol) (Name of each exchange on which registered) Indicate by check mark whether the registrant (1) has filed all reports required to be preceding 12 months (or for such shorter period that the registrant was required to a days. \boxtimes Yes \square No Indicate by check mark whether the registrant has submitted electronically every Ir ($\S 232.405$ of this chapter) during the preceding 12 months (or for such shorter periods).
+Indicate by check mark whether the registrant is a large accelerated filer, an acceler company.
+See the definitions of "large accelerated filer," "accelerated filer," "smal Exchange Act.
+Large accelerated filer □ Non-accelerated filer □ Emerging growth company □ Accelerated filer Smaller reporting ng company □ If an emerging growth company, indicate by check mark if the registrant has electe financial accounting standards provided pursuant to Section 13(a) of the Exchange period for complying with any new or revised Indicate by check mark whether the registrant is a shell company (as defined in Ru le 12b-2 of the Exchange Act). ☐ Yes ⊠ No The number of shares outstanding of the registrant's common stock, \$0.01 par value ue, as of January 18, 2023, wa&5,34 17,753.

-ETHAN ALLEN INTERIORS INC. FORM 10-Q FIRST QUARTER OF FISCAL 2023
+ETHAN ALLEN INTERIORS INC. FORM 10-Q SECOND QUARTER OF FISCAL 2023